aalbekord/aalbekord/README.md

 </p>

-I'm learning full stack development, , and lifting weights.
+I'm learning full stack development, reading manhwas, and lifting weights.
 Studying Computer Science at the University of California, Irvine.

 Currently on the programming team for Dungeon Dilemma, a multiplayer LAN game.